Smyrna, GA & Roswell, GA

 At Reich Dental Center, we have qualified experts who will assist you in dealing with your decayed teeth through dental fillings.
 To treat a tooth cavity using this procedure, our dentists first remove the decayed part of your tooth and then fill that area using various materials.

 Some of these materials include composite resin, gold, and silver.
-In addition to treating tooth cavity, we also use fillings in our offices to repair broken or cracked teeth, as well as teeth that have worn out as a result of misuse – like tooth grinding and nail-biting.
+In addition to treating cavities, we also use fillings in our offices to repair broken or cracked teeth, as well as teeth that have worn out as a result of misuse – like tooth grinding and nail-biting.

 What Should I Expect?